Taking Early-Stage Social Entrepreneurs to the Next level

 Mobile Vaani, India

-Mobile Vaani is a voice-based social media platform which enables people to share information over a simple phone call from any mobile or landline.
+Mobile Vaani is a voice-based social media platform that enables people to share information over a simple phone call from any mobile or landline.
 Callers to the platform discuss topics related to agriculture, health, folk songs, entertainment, and other themes.
 This provides a unique opportunity for brands, government departments, and NGOs alike to leverage the social capital created by Mobile Vaani and get targeted impressions in a measurable manner.

 Impact: Mobile Vaani has clocked over 4 million calls, over 300,000 voice reports, and reached out to more than 1,000,000 households in the North and North East India.